k-gerner/Game-Pigeon-Solvers/README.md

 ```
 > python3 ai_runner.py
 ```
 You will be prompted to choose from the list of games.
-If you'd like to quickstart into a specific game, add the `--game=[name]` flag.
+If you would like to quickstart into a specific game, add the `--game=[name]` flag.
 To find the `name` of a game, check the `README.md` file of the corresponding game.